gamrot/godley/README.md

 ```

 ## Overview
 godley is an R package for simulating SFC (stock-flow consistent) models.
 Package can be used to create, simulate and modify various model scenarios and sensitivities and to visualize simulation results.
-The vast majority of available components is presented in `example` directory containing scripts with models from a book: *Monetary Economy (Godley & Lavoie, 2007)*.
+The vast majority of available components is presented in `vignettes` directory containing scripts with models from a book: *Monetary Economy (Godley & Lavoie, 2007)*.

 ## Functions
 Main functions in package are: \